-With increasing quantities of “superbugs” or bacteria that are resistant to more antibiotics, there is an increasing need for understanding the biological structure of them to find more efficacious treatment methods.
+With increasing numbers s of “superbugs” or bacteria that are resistant to more antibiotics, there is an increasing need for understanding the biological structure of them to find more efficacious treatment methods.

 Gram negative bacteria have an outer membrane that is an asymmetric bilayer with an inner leaflet composed of phospholipids and an outer leaflet composed of lipopolysaccharide(LPS).
 In Escherichia coli, the LPS has six fatty acyl chains with many more sugars attached.
 When there are divalent cations, LPS molecules band together to give a gel barrier for gram negative bacteria and provide the ability to survive in harsh climates and to not allow antibiotics into the cell (Freinkman 2011).
 Previously, a study done by Mehla & Sood (2010) found that many morphological and physiological factors affected resistance in Enterococcus faecalis.
 Some of the mechanisms used included morphological changes from short, straight chained bacterial cells to cell aggregates for wild-type to resistant cells and a change from a more oval shape to a blunt, round shape as well.
 Changes in the phospholipid head group from amino-lacking to amino-containing phospholipid head groups were found to have increased in resistant cells showing that the membrane would be more polar compared to wild-type cells.
 The resistant cells also had an increased ratio of saturated to unsaturated fatty acids thereby making the cell membrane more rigid in the resistant variety.
 The cellular envelope also had alterations such as an increase in hydrophobicity for the resistant cell cultures (Mehla & Sood, 2010).
 These various features could all contribute to resistance in bacterial however possible targets of the membrane structure could be a more potent alternative for antibacterial development.
 Understanding the individual components of the membrane could provide better understanding of their role in resistance.